quentinsf/icsv2ledger/README.md

 2. `.icsv2ledgerrc-mapping` in current directory,
 3. `.icsv2ledgerrc-mapping` in home directory.

+Warning: the file must exists so that mapping are added to file.

 **`--quiet, -q`**

 will not prompt if account can be deduced from existing mapping.
 Default